 Holders of eGambling licences are required to house their gambling equipment in approved premises.
 Where gambling equipment is housed in the Bailiwick of Guernsey, it must be accommodated by a company which holds a hosting certificate.
 The first hosting certificates were issued in 2006 to Cable & Wireless (now trading as Sure (Guernsey) Limited), Itex and Newtel (now trading as JT (Guernsey) Limited).
-Currently 11 hosting certificates have been issued, 1 of which was in 2016 to Calligo Limited.
+Currently 11 hosting certificates have been issued.